O. C. Barber: Biography

 Ohio Columbus Barber (called O.C.) was born the second son of George and Eliza Barber in Middlebury, a small Ohio village later annexed by Akron.
 His father used to be a barrel maker from Connecticut but started producing matching when the family relocated to Akron.
 He made matches by hand, which his sons sold door to door.

 O.C. first received a common school education, and at age 15 began working for his father.
 At age 16, O.C.
 Barber became the company salesman.
 At 20, he was a partner in the business, and by 21 the general manager.

 The company had difficulties through the American Civil War, and O.C.'s older brother, George H. Barber, who was a soldier, died of dysentery, one of the many war casualties of disease.
 By 1880 the Barber Company had become the biggest match-producing company in Ohio and one of the largest in the nation.
 Unregulated competition made it difficult for the Barber Company to keep stable.
-In 1881, the Barber Company and 11 other match-producing companies merged into the Diamond Match Company, which dominated the match market, holding 85 per cent of the U.S. Market.
+In 1881, the Barber Company and 11 other match-producing companies merged into the Diamond Match Company, which dominated the match market, holding 85 percent of the U.S. Market.

 Barber was long a leader in his own home town, Akron.
 He was, for many years, president of the First National Bank of Akron, and when it was consolidated with the Second National Bank under the name of the First-Second National Bank he was unanimously elected to the presidency of the combined institutions.

 To expand manufacturing operations, Barber purchased a large area from Norton Township founding the city of Barberton in 1891.
 He intended it to be a model for industrial and residential development.
 Barber developed its early stages through The Barberton Land and Improvement Company.
 Within a few years, the city had expanded with industrial and residential areas, growing at such a rate it was nicknamed "Magic City".
 It attracted many new immigrants to its industrial jobs.